lmb2/chatbots/Developer.md

     </table>

 - ### <b>Direct task with input</b>
-    With this you are able to handle a task right away without predicting a tag(class) by the model, based on the previous response the bot has send.<br>
+    With this, you are able to handle a task right away without predicting a tag(class) by the model, based on the previous response the bot has sent.<br>
     The dictionary with the required information looks like this:
     ```python
     direct_task_with_input = {